Home RecipesDesserts How to make whipped ganache

 Ingredients

-• 200 g chocolate I used 65% cacao but it can also be milk chocolate, darker chocolate or white chocolate
+• 200 g chocolate I use 65% cacao

-• 200 g whipping cream 30-35% fat content
+• 200 g whipping cream / heavy cream 30-35% fat content

 Instructions